-- 4.1.27 In reviewing an Al's internal model, the HKMA and external auditors will require assurance that: - verification that the internal validation processes described in paragraph 4.1.26 are operating in a satisfactory manner; - confirmation that the formulae used in the calculation process, as well as for the pricing of options and other complex instruments, are validated by a qualified unit, which in all cases should be independent from the Al's trading area; - confirmation that the structure of internal models is adequate with respect to the Al's activities and geographical coverage; - review of the results of both the AI's backtesting of its internal models (i.e. comparison of VaR with actual P&L ("APL") and HPL) and its PLAT to ensure that the models provide a reliable measure of potential losses over time.
-On request, the AI should make available to the HKMA and/or to its external auditors the results as well as the underlying inputs to ES calculations and details of the PLAT; and - confirmation that data flows and processes associated with the risk measurement system are transparent and accessible.
+- validated by a qualified unit, which in all cases should be independent from the Al's trading area; - confirmation that the structure of internal models is adequate with respect to the Al's activities and geographical coverage; - review of the results of both the Al's backtesting of its internal models (i.e. comparison of VaR with actual P&L ("APL") and HPL) and its PLAT to ensure that the models provide a reliable measure of potential losses over time.
+On request, the Al should make available to the HKMA and/or to its external auditors the results as well as the underlying inputs to ES calculations and details of the PLAT; and - confirmation that data flows and processes associated with the risk measurement system are transparent and accessible.
 On request, the AI should provide the HKMA and its external auditors access to the models' specifications and parameters.